SteveBarnett/Remixing/_thinking/notes-from-joan-tollifson-books-and-articles.md

     - Events themselves aren't undignified or humiliating. **Events are free of the labels, stories, and judgements that thought adds.**
     - Do nothing.
 Resist nothing.
 Notice thoughts arise, capture and hypnotise us, then pass away.
     - **Tune into the felt experience, before thoughts.** Allow awareness to illuminate what is, let it loosen the grip.
+- **We act in the only way possible given our conditioning up to that moment and the infinite causes and conditions of the world, from which we are inseparable.**

 I still find this hard to settle into.
 A more "active" and involved stance like "[Things that happen, our imperfections, are signposts on the Path, not obstacles to the Way](/thinking/map/#signposts)" feels like a better fit for me, for where I'm at.